pyOpenSci/handbook/index.md

 :link: https://www.pyopensci.org/contributing-guide
 :class-header: bg-light

-Are you a reviewer? ✨
+Are you a Reviewer? ✨
 ^^^

 Click here to read our reviewer guide which will walk you through the review